timescale/docs/timescaledb/how-to-guides/connecting/psql.md

 psql --version
 ```

+If your client doesn't have `psql` installed, find the appropriate section below
+for OS specific instructions on how to install it.

-## Install on macOS using Homebrew
+## MacOS using Homebrew
 First, install the [Brew Package Manager][brew-package-manager].
 Homebrew simplifies
 the installation of software on macOS.